lablup/backend.ai-webui/README.md

 This command will use console source in `build/rollup` directory.
 No certificate will be used therefore console server will serve as HTTP.

 ```
-$ docker-compose build console-debug // build only
+$ docker-compose build console-dev // build only
-$ docker-compose up console-debug    // for testing
+$ docker-compose up console-dev    // for testing
-$ docker-compose up -d console-debug // as a daemon
+$ docker-compose up -d console-dev // as a daemon
 ```

 #### Web server with SSL